LocusZoom-Team/Plasmodium-LocusZoom/README.md

 This script has one package dependency: `scales`

+### LocusZoom Requirements

-  - Example.assoc.linear: A file of PLINK association results (only the "CHR", "SNP", "BP", and "P" columns are essential)
+  - Logistic Association: A file of PLINK association results (only the "CHR", "SNP", "BP", and "P" columns are essential)
-  - Example.ld: A file of the LD between the SNP to be labelled (top-hit / SNP of interest) and the SNPs included in the PLINK results file
+  - Linkage Disequillibrium: A file of the LD between the SNP to be labelled (top-hit / SNP of interest) and the SNPs included in the PLINK results file
     - this file MUST have a column called "SNP_B" (containing a list of all the SNPs in the results file) and a column called "R2" (containing the R^2 LD value of each SNP).
 The SNP names MUST match the names in the SNP column of the results file.
-  - Example.genes: A file of the genes within the region for use in the annotation step.
+  - Gene List: A file of the genes within the region for use in the annotation step.
 This file must have five columns, "Gene", "Chrom", "Start", "End", and "Coding".
-The `{Gencode,UCSC}_GRCh37_Genes_UniqueList{2017,2021}.txt` files can be used for this file.
+The `Pfalciparum_gene_list.txt` file in the `genelist` folder can be used for this file.

+### Generating Requirements

+  - Logistic Assocation: Files in the `Phenotypes` folder can be used for your LocusZoom runs.
+If you wish to generate your own, see requirements above.
+  - Linkage Disequillibrium: You will generate your own LD file for each run of LocusZoom based on what SNP you are measuring the LD of.
+Use the file `extractLD_bfile.sh` within the `functions` to generate the LD file.
+  - Gene List: A Plasmodium falciparum gene list `Pfalciparum_gene_list.txt` is provided in the `genelist` folder.
+If you wish to generate your own from a P. falciparum (.gff) file, use `GetGeneList.py`, also present in the `genelist` folder.

 ### Example locus.zoom run: